jecho/ksops-operator/README.md

 ```
 Running files as their respective `kind` CRDs will decrypt the resources and that Kubernetes can consume

-Run an instance of our `ghost` demo
+To do this, run an instance of our `ghost` demo

 ```
 $ kubectl create -f ghost_deployment.yaml